 Implementation of the No Development Alternative would result in no physical environmental impacts beyond those that have historically occurred on the property.
 All significant effects of the proposed Project would be avoided by the selection of this alternative.
 Because this alternative would avoid all of the Project's environmental impacts, it warrants consideration as the "environmentally superior alternative."
-However, pursuant to CEQA Guidelines § 15126.6(e)(2), if a no project alternative is identified as the "environmentally superior alternative" then the EIR shall also identify an environmentally superior alternative among the other alternatives.
+However, pursuant to CEQA Guidelines § 15126.6(e)(2), if a no project alternative is identified as the "environmentally superior alternative among the other alternatives.
 The No Project Alternative - Warehouse Option, as described in Subsection 6.3.3, is identified as the environmentally superior alternative.
 The No Development Alternative would fail to meet all of the Project's objectives.

-6.3.2 NO PROJECT ALTERNATIVE - BUSINESS PARK OPTION
+6.3.2 No Project Alternative - Business Park Option